davidzosterman/Bodybuilding_Judge/README.md

 An output less than 0.5 was rounded down to 0 to indicate the first input image was the winner.
 An output greater than 0.5 was rounded up to 1 to indicate the second input image was the winner.

-The network was trained for 20 epochs with 108 workers and a batch size of 256.
+The network was trained for 20 epochs with 108 workers and a batch size of 256 on an A100 GPU in Google Colab.

-### ResNet50
+### ResNet50-based
-???ADD STUFF ABOUT RESNET50???
+The ResNet50-based model architecture was identical to that of our original model, except that the two sequential image-recognition parts were each replaced with ResNet50.

+This network was also trained for 20 epochs with 108 workers and a batch size of 256 on an A100 GPU in Google Colab.

 ## Results
 -----------------------------------------------------------------------------------------------------------------------